Simon-0711/ta_lyrics_sentiment_classification/README.md

 ##### use case 2: The song cannot be found in the DB

-The following image displays the use case where a song was not found in Elasticsearch (The song hasn't been analyzed yet)
+The following image displays the use case in which a song was not found in Elasticsearch (The song hasn't been analyzed yet)

 <img src="images/architecture_uc_2.png" width="600"/>
 If a user queries for a song, that is not yet in the database, the backend will access the Genius API and search for the song.
 If it can be found, it will scrape for the lyrics.
-AAfter that, the lyrics need to be preprocessed in a preprocessing pipeline, which will be looked at in depth in the following section.
+After that, the lyrics need to be preprocessed in a preprocessing pipeline, which will be looked at in depth in the following section.
 After the preprocessing, the song then can be analyzed using the CNN of the baseline project.
-After that the result will be stored in Elasticsearch
+After that the result will be stored in Elasticsearch.

 ### TODO: Preprocessing pipeline